tariqazmat101/cigar2Modifications/README.md

 self-explanatory

-I will work on this stuff when I have time, its mostly for fun, I'm not doing it for anyone but myself. updated july 3rd 2019, I have added a ci/cd pipeline, any commit to maserbranch will automatically deployed to the site.
-This is a very very cool functionality :)
+I will work on this stuff when I have time, its mostly for fun, I'm not doing it for anyone but myself.

+updated july 3rd 2019, I have added a ci/cd pipeline.
+Any commit to maserbranch will automatically be deployed to the site, cool huh? :)
 It costs me $1/month to use the pipeline, but it's worth it.
-I especially love how easy it was to set up, it only took my <10 minutes for a such a powerful tool.
+I love how easy it is to set up, it only took my <10 minutes!
 Granted, this is a propietary tool from AWS that I am using, there are a plethora of open source technoglogies that offer the same functionality and are free.
 Also, i should really get into the habit of learning about ci/cd pipelines, its the bread and butter for a dev ops engineer.

-I hope you are havomg as much fun with databases/distributed stuff like Apache Spark as I am with cloud computing,docker,nginx,revese proxies.
+I hope you are havomg as much fun with databases/distributed stuff like Apache Spark as I am with cloud computing,docker,nginx,revese proxies,etc happy coding